MariaMoor/DisasterPipeline/README.md

 # DisasterPipeline
+A machine learning pipeline to categorize events so that the messages can be sent to an appropriate disaster relief agency.

 **Table of Contents:**

-A machine learning pipeline to categorize events so that the messages can be sent to an appropriate disaster relief agency.
+* Installations:

 **Installations:**